temach/reports/FIA-Lab-3.1-DNS1.md

 ns0.std9.os3.su.
 IN A 188.130.155.42
 ```

-We can see that the domain does not resolve currently:
+We can see that the domain does NOT resolve currently:
 ```
 $ dig ns std9.os3.su +trace +nodnssec